Stop Trafficking Africa - rescuing and repatriating Nigerian victims of sex trafficking to the UAE

 Please visit our sister NGO, the Hope Education Project, a human trafficking education and awareness program for schools and communities in Northern Ghana.

-Our mission is to deter the flow of vulnerable girls and women trafficked for sexual exploitation, both internationally and within Ghana.
+Our mission is to disrupt the flow of vulnerable girls and women trafficked for sexual exploitation, both internationally and within Ghana.

 hopeeducationproject.org